Standard Model Theory for the FCC-ee Tera-Z stage: Numerical integration with the Cuba Library

 \subsubsection{Vegas}

 Vegas is Lepage's classic Monte Carlo algorithm \cite{Lepage:1980dq,Lepage:1977sw}.
-It uses importance sampling for variance reduction for which it iteratively builds up a piecewise constant weight function, represented on a rectangular grid.
+It uses importance sampling for variance reduction, for which it iteratively builds up a piecewise constant weight function, represented on a rectangular grid.
 Each iteration consists of a sampling step followed by a refinement of the grid.

-In Cuba's implementation Vegas can memorize its grid for subsequent invocations and it can save its internal state to a file from which it can be used in a different integration.
+In \textsc{Cuba}'s implementation, Vegas can memorize its grid for subsequent invocations and can save its internal state to a file from which it can be used in a different integration.